 To complete the walk, follow the B290 round a right-hand bend and across a stretch of track where shorter races start, taking care as there is no pavement.
 On the other side veer left across a patch of grass to join the other arm of Tattenham Crescent.
 The station is set back on the other side of this road; the Silver Spoon Diner and other eateries can be found in the parade of shops up ahead.

-At a break in the trees after 75m, fork left at a path junction.
-The path soon merges with a broad track from the left and you join this to head NE for 600m.
-At the top of a slight incline you emerge onto the back straight of Epsom Downs Racecourse, with distant views of west London ahead.
-Go through a gap in the rails to cross the racetrack and follow a path all the way across the racecourse.
+All routes eventually emerge onto the back straight of Epsom Downs Racecourse, with distant views of west London ahead.
+Go through a gap in the rails to cross the racetrack at the designated crossing point and follow a well-used path across the centre of the racecourse.

 On the far side a short detour off to the right would take you to a commemorative plaque15 on the inside rail.